 But 2007 did not turn out to be that warm.

-He says, quote, the latest data say that the earth is past the peak of its warmer period, and a fairly cold spell will set in quite soon, perhaps by 2012.
+He says, quote, the latest data say that the earth is past the peak of its warmer period and a fairly cold spell will set in quite soon, perhaps by 2012.

-Uh you've got a situation where in 2007 the global temperature was essentially the same as in 2006 and 2005 and 2004 and every year back to 2001.
+And if you take a look at what's happened in 2007, I mean, the number of worldwide cold events, you've got a situation where in 2007, the global temperature was essentially the same as in 2006 and 2005 and 2004 and every year back to 2001.

 Since 1998, a number of scientists and climatologists have said that we may be actually cooling off or at the very least staying the same.

-We may be, for a decade now, we may have stopped global warming.
+We may be for a decade now, we may have stopped global warming.

 We've got to do something now globally.

-I really do Use this particular issue as a litmus test.
+I really do use this particular issue as a litmus test.

 You're talking about a worldwide governance of your use of energy.

-Let me give you an example of what's in store, my friends, higher prices across the board for coal, for gasoline, for oil, for everything.
+Higher prices across the board for coal, for gasoline, for oil, for everything.

 But above and beyond that is micromanaging.

-California, Title 24 of their code in California, their legal code, calls for energy efficient standards.
+California, Title 24 of their code in California, their legal code, calls for energy-efficient standards.

-Not long ago, the American Thinker website pointed out that twin Title 24 also includes what is called a programmable communicating thermostat, a PCT.
+Not long ago, the American Thinker website pointed out that Title 24 also includes what is called a programmable communicating thermostat, a PCT.

 Every new home and every change to existing homes, central heating and air conditioning, would be required to be fitted with a PCT that would be non-removable.